kiyimbahenry/requirement-analysis/README.md

 >>Facilitate communication among stakeholders and development team.
 # A use case diagram for the booking system, using Draw.io.
 ![Booking Use Case Diagram](alx-booking-uc.png)
+# Acceptance Criteria.
+Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.
+Importance of Acceptance Criteria
+Acceptance Criteria define the conditions that must be met for a feature to be accepted by users/stakeholders.
+They:

+Provide clear definition of "done"

+Reduce ambiguity in requirements

+Guide development and testing

+Set stakeholder expectations

+Example: Checkout Feature Acceptance Criteria
+Given a user has items in their cart
+When they proceed to checkout
+Then the system should:

+Display order summary with total cost

+Accept multiple payment methods (card, mobile money)

+Generate booking confirmation

+Send confirmation email/SMS

+Update room availability status

+Given invalid payment details
+When user submits payment
+Then system should display clear error message and prevent booking completion